MCD returns to the Salesforce Park Monday Night Makers for a full month of evening programming!

 Wednesday, June 26 | 6:00 PM–8:00 PM

 Join Bay Area artist Wanxin Zhang and the Museum of Craft and Design’s Design Council during SF Design Week for an exclusive walk-through of the exhibition Wanxin Zhang: The Long Journey.
 Enjoy drinks and conversation in the exhibition with Zhang, exhibition co-curator Ariel Zaccheo and the Catharine Clark Gallery.
-Tickets will go on sale May 15.

 About the Artist and Wanxin Zhang: The Long Journey Wanxin Zhang was born in ChangChun in China, and spent his formative years in the 1960’s and 70’s under Mao’s regime.
 He was part of the first generation to receive a formal art education in college subsequent to the Cultural Revolution in 1976.
 After moving to California in the early 1990s, Zhang was inspired by the work of Peter Voulkos, Robert Arneson and Stephen De Staebler.